Introducing

 ROC Band Logo

-(Radial Optimal Compression) Band
+(Radial Optimal Compression) Band for Radial Artery Occlusion Risk Reduction

-Controlled by a simple screw cap connected to silicone pad.
+Controlled by a simple screw cap connected to a silicone pad, it is easy to use, syringe-free and produces less waste.

 Available in two sizes: